juntylpro1/secure-enterprise/catalog-manifest.md

 compliance
 :  Section header that indicated that the architecture is compliant.

+You can list multiple profiles in your catalog manifest JSON file, but note that only the first profile is added to your compliance information in a private catalog.
+{: important}

+    authority
+    :   The version of Security and Compliance Center that you are adding controls from.

+    profiles
+    :   Section header that indicates that the variation has profiles.
+You can view predefined profiles in the {{site.data.keyword.compliance_full}}.

+        profile_name
+        :   The name of the claimed profile.
+For example, `NIST`.
+You can find the profile name in {{site.data.keyword.compliance_short}}.

+        profile_version
+        :   The version of the profile.
+For example, `1.0.0.
+You can find the profile name in {{site.data.keyword.compliance_short}}.

     controls
     :   Section header that indicates that the variation has controls.
-The catalog manifest accepts an array of controls that you can claim on your variation by specifying a control's `profile_name` and `control_id`.
-You can view predefined profiles or create a custom one in the {{site.data.keyword.compliance_full}}.
+The catalog manifest accepts an array of controls that you can claim on your variation by specifying a control's `profile_name`, `profile_version`, and `control_name`.
+You can view predefined profiles in the {{site.data.keyword.compliance_full}}.

         profile_name
         :   The profile name of the claimed control.
 For example, `NIST`.
+You can find the profile name in {{site.data.keyword.compliance_short}}.

+        profile_version
+        :   The version of the profile.
+For example, `1.0.0.
 You can find the profile name in {{site.data.keyword.compliance_short}}.

         control_id
         :   The ID of the claimed control.
 You can find the ID in {{site.data.keyword.compliance_short}}.